Sanmeet-EWU/cscd-488-490-project-education-gamification/capstone-database-progress/README.md

- A README file should summarize the submission, providing an overview of the database implementation and any relevant details for evaluation.
-It should explain the type of database chosen, key design decisions such as normalization and indexing, current challenges, and planned improvements if any.
-^^ remove this

 ## Summary
 The only need we have for a database on this project is to store player info.
 We don't have a need for complex queries, and the structure of our player data is pretty simple.
 This made a No SQL database make the most sense, and with Firebase's email verification, we believe it to be the best fit.